 First, we agreed that relationship building should remain our initial building block, so we made some slight changes to this process.
-During all initial candidate screening calls, Recruiters would focus on the needs of the candidate – reason for traveling (discovering their pains), offer career advice (diagnose) and devise a career plan/strategy for the candidate, based on their top five must haves and a clear understanding of the candidate requirements (prescription).
-Throughout this process, Recruiters were directed to provide encouragement, warmth and remain inviting and passionate about the candidate’s needs.
+During all initial candidate screening calls, Recruiters would focus on the needs of the candidate – the reason for traveling (discovering their pains), offer career advice (diagnose), and devise a career plan/strategy for the candidate, based on their top five must-haves and a clear understanding of the candidate requirements (prescription).
+Throughout this process, Recruiters were directed to provide encouragement, and warmth and remain inviting and passionate about the candidate’s needs.

 2. Candidate Seriousness

-Those candidates that were slow to act were placed on a secondary bench and all “starters” we placed on the playing field.
+Those candidates who were slow to act were placed on a secondary bench and all “starters” we placed on the playing field.

 3. Closing the Deal

-The last component that needed tweaking were flaws in our deal closing process.
-The major breakdown in our deals always went back to weak Candidate/Recruiter relationships along with miscommunication in regards to job requirement expectations versus facility needs.
+The last component that needed tweaking was flawed in our deal-closing process.
+The major breakdown in our deals always went back to weak Candidate/Recruiter relationships along with miscommunication in regard to job requirement expectations versus facility needs.

-Now, with a strong relationship established with serious candidates and requirement details clearly understood by both the Recruiter and the candidate, job matching became a breeze!
-By the end of 2016, we increased our total number of medical professionals on contract by 50%!!
+Now, with a strong relationship established with serious candidates and requirement details clearly understood by both the Recruiter and the candidate, job matching has become a breeze!
+By the end of 2017, we increased our total number of medical professionals on contract by 50%!!